-For markets other than Mainland China, in 2023, we sourced most of our beauty products and wellness products from trusted thirdparty suppliers and manufacturers.
+For markets other than Mainland China, in 2024, we sourced most of our beauty products and wellness products from trusted third-party suppliers and manufacturers.
 In Mainland China, we operate manufacturing facilities where we produce the majority of our beauty and wellness products sold in Mainland China.
 We also produce some products at these facilities that are exported to other markets.
 In addition, our Rhyz Manufacturing entities in the United States are producing some of our products.
 Cost of sales and gross profit, on a consolidated basis, may fluctuate as a result of changes in the ratio between self-manufactured products and products sourced from third-party vendors.
 In addition, because we purchase a significant amount of our goods in U.S. dollars and recognize revenue in local currencies, our gross margin is subject to exchange rate risks.
 Because our gross margins vary from product to product and due to higher pricing in some markets, changes in product mix and geographic revenue mix can impact our gross margin on a consolidated basis.

 Selling expenses are our most significant expense and are classified as operating expenses.
 Selling expenses include sales commissions paid to our sales force, special incentives, costs for incentive trips, cost of sales force conventions and other rewards, as well as salaries, service fees, benefits, bonuses and other labor and unemployment expenses we pay to our sales force in Mainland China.
 The sales force conventions are held in various markets worldwide, which we generally expense in the period in which they are incurred.
 Because our various sales force conventions are not held during each fiscal year, or in the same period each year, their impact on our general and administrative expenses may vary from year to year and from quarter to quarter.
 For example, we currently plan to hold a global convention approximately every other year.
-We held our last in-person global convention in October 2019, as our 2021 global convention was held virtually due to the COVID-19 pandemic.
-We are currently planning to hold a global convention in 2024 to celebrate our 40th anniversary.
-In addition, we hold regional conventions and conventions in our major markets at different times during the year.
+We held our last in-person global convention in the third quarter of 2024, with an east event in South Korea and a west event in the United States.
 These conventions have significant expenses associated with them.
 Because we have not incurred expenses for these conventions during every fiscal year or in comparable interim periods, year-over-year comparisons have been impacted accordingly.
 Selling expenses do not include amounts we pay to our sales force based on their personal purchases; rather, such amounts are reflected as reductions to revenue.
 Our global sales compensation plan, which we employ in all our markets except Mainland China, is an important factor in our ability to attract and retain our Sales Leaders.
 Under our global sales compensation plan, Sales Leaders can earn "multi-level" compensation, where they earn commissions for product sales to their consumer groups as well as the product sales made through the sales network they have developed and trained.
-We do not pay commissions on sales materials.
+We do not pay commissions on business portfolios.
 Fluctuations occur in the amount of commissions paid as our numbers of Customers and Sales Leaders change from month to month, but the fluctuation in the overall payout as a percentage of revenue tends to be relatively small.
 Selling expenses as a percentage of revenue typically increase in connection with a significant product offering, due to growth in the number of Sales Leaders qualifying for increased sales compensation and promotional incentives.
 From time to time, we make modifications and enhancements to our global sales compensation plan in an effort to help motivate our sales force and develop leadership characteristics, which can have an impact on selling expenses.